narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 brakes beyond "this was valid and signed appropriately by the functionaries" and didn't seem to notice or care that they received almost all the BTC in Liquid.
-So they happily further transferred the BTC to the whitehat hacker on the Bitcoin blockchain (none of their keys were compromised either).
+So they happily further transferred the BTC to the hacker on the Bitcoin blockchain (none of their keys were compromised either).
 Finit.

-Note that the whitehat hackers have indicated they intend to return "most" of the funds.
+Note that the hackers have indicated they intend to return "most" of the funds.
 This communication is all playing out in OP_RETURN messages on the Bitcoin blockchain.
 You can't make this stuff up.